dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/diagnostics.md

 **How:**
 At each recorded time step:

 - the covariance matrix is reshaped,
+- symmetrized numerically,
-- tested using `isposdef` on its symmetric form.
+- tested using `isposdef`.

 **Why it matters:**
 Positive definiteness is a hard physical constraint.
 Any violation renders the